 Coconut curry is basically the answer to any occasion when you're craving a meal that's warm, spicy, comforting, and nutritious.
 There's something about veggies simmered in a creamy, coconut-based sauce with allllll of the spices.
 It just doesn't get any better.

-Balanced with carbs, fat, fiber, and one of the 8 top sources of plant-based protein (lentils), this butternut squash curry has the power to make me feel equally satisfied and energized.
+Balanced with carbs, fat, fiber, and protein, this butternut squash curry has the power to make me feel equally satisfied and energized.

 This recipe is one of my favorite Indian-inspired dinners to make at home, and the best part is that you can enjoy the leftovers all over again for lunch the next day.

 - 1 (13.66-ounce) can coconut milk (I prefer full-fat but lite coconut milk also works)

 - Grapeseed oil (or whatever cooking oil you like to use at home)

 - Spices: ground cumin, ground coriander, ground turmeric, ground fenugreek, ground cinnamon, cayenne pepper